 A study published by ‘PLOS One’ in March 2018 says that cyclists ate half a banana with water every 30 minutes during their course as bananas reduce a particular type of inflammatory enzyme known as COX-2.
 You can’t get this is in any sports drink.

 The authors concluded that consuming a banana with plain water during sport or athletic performance provides a better advantage compared to sports drinks, for athletes and fitness enthusiasts.
 The benefits include better nutrition, anti-inflammatory effects and improved metabolic recovery.

 This fruit can be consumed before, during or after workouts.
 Having it as a snack 1 hour before your workouts will provide you with energy and fuel for your exercise.

 As a post-workout snack, it is recommended to have it 1 hour after exercise for its full benefits.
 This will aid in muscle recovery as well as promoting muscle growth.
-You can have this with meals as a porridge, smoothie or have the banana on its own.
+You can have this with meals as a porridge, smoothie, or have the banana on its own.

 Regarding Intra workout supplements, usually, water is all you need.
-However, if your workout lasts over 90 minutes and you are lifting heavy weights or performing high resistance exercise, then there’s nothing wrong with squeezing in a banana.
+However, if your workout lasts over 90 minutes and you are lifting heavy weights or performing high resistance exercises, then there’s nothing wrong with squeezing in a banana.

 Do you need expert advice on this topic, or have more questions about Healthy Diet and Nutrition?
 Go to Okadoc.com or download our Mobile App and book an appointment with a Dietetics & Nutrition doctor instantly.